JAgbanwa/heading-somewhere-with-this/Potential directions with specific equations/README.md

-After 12+ hours of running computations on all 8 cores of my M1 Pro, this was the outcome:
+After 12+ hours of running computations on all 8 cores of my M1 Pro on Terminal, this was the outcome:

 ```bash
 -rw-r--r--  1 jamalmac  staff    34B 17 Jun 00:16 /Users/jamalmac/s3c_sweep/sweep_2814000000_3712249999.txt